Yakan people: History

 The Yakans reside in the Sulu Archipelago, situated to the west of Zamboanga in Mindanao.
 Traditionally they wear colorful, handwoven clothes.
 The women wear tight fitting short blouses and both sexes wear narrowcut pants resembling breeches.
 The women covers it partly with a wrap-around material while the man wraps a sash-like cloth around the waist where he places his weapon – usually a long knife.
 Nowadays most Yakans wear western clothes and use their traditional clothes only for cultural festivals.

 The Spaniards called the Yakan, "Sameacas" and considered them an aloof and sometimes hostile hill people (Wulff 1978:149; Haylaya 1980:13).

-In the early 1970s, some of the Yakan settled in Zamboanga City due to political unrest that led to armed conflict between militant Moro groups and government soldiers.
-The Yakan Village in Upper Calarian is famous among local and foreign tourists because of their art of weaving.
+In the early 1970s, some of the Yakan settled in Zamboanga City due to political unrest that led to armed conflict between militant Muslim groups and government soldiers.
+The Yakan Village in Upper Calarian is famous among Filipino and foreign tourists because of their art of weaving.
 Traditionally, they have used plants such as pineapple and abaca converted into fibers as basic material for weaving.
 Using herbal extracts from leaves, roots and barks, the Yakans dyed the fibers and produced colorful combinations and intricate designs.

 The Seputangan is the most intricate design worn by the women around their waist or as a head cloth.
 The Palipattang is patterned after the color of the rainbow while the bunga-sama, after the python.
 Almost every Yakan fabric can be described as unique since the finished materials are not exactly identical.
 Differences may be seen in the pattern or in the design or in the distribution of colors.

 Contacts with settlers from Luzon, Visayas, and the American Peace Corps brought about changes in the art and style of weaving.
 Many resorted to using chemical dyes, which are more convenient, and started weaving table runners, placemats, wall decor, purses, and other items that are not present in a traditional Yakan house.
 In other words, Yakan communities, for economic reason, catered to the needs of their customers, demonstrating their trading acumen.
 New designs were introduced, such as kenna-kenna, patterned after a fish; dawen-dawen, after the leaf of a vine; pene mata-mata, after the shape of an eye or the kabang buddi, a diamond-shaped design.

+Cebu Pacific introduced its QR Flight codes pattered after traditional weaving of bright hues and geometric designs of Zamboanga's Yakan textile to promote local tourism.